 When will the Bright Fiber project begin service to my home?

-If your house or business is in the original Bright Fiber project area, you can expect service to begin sometime between mid to late 2019 to middle of 2020, depending on your location.
+If your house or business is in the original Bright Fiber project area, you can expect service to begin sometime between mid to late 2020, depending on your location.

 Is the broadband pricing the same as Race offers to other customers elsewhere?